dfinity/interface-spec/spec/index.md

 ### IC method `deposit_cycles` {#ic-deposit_cycles}

-This method can only be called by canisters, i.e., it must not be called by external users via ingress messages.
+This method can only be called by canisters, i.e., it cannot be called by external users via ingress messages.

 This method deposits the cycles included in this call into the specified canister.

 ### IC method `raw_rand` {#ic-raw_rand}

-This method can only be called by canisters, i.e., it must not be called by external users via ingress messages.
+This method can only be called by canisters, i.e., it cannot be called by external users via ingress messages.

 This method takes no input and returns 32 pseudo-random bytes to the caller.
 The return value is unknown to any part of the IC at time of the submission of this call.
 A new return value is generated for each call to this method.

 ### IC method `ecdsa_public_key` {#ic-ecdsa_public_key}

-This method can only be called by canisters, i.e., it must not be called by external users via ingress messages.
+This method can only be called by canisters, i.e., it cannot be called by external users via ingress messages.

 This method returns a [SEC1](https://www.secg.org/sec1-v2.pdf) encoded ECDSA public key for the given canister using the given derivation path.
 If the `canister_id` is unspecified, it will default to the canister id of the caller.
 The `derivation_path` is a vector of variable length byte strings.
 Each byte string may be of arbitrary length, including empty.
 The total number of byte strings in the `derivation_path` must be at most 255.
 The `key_id` is a struct specifying both a curve and a name.
 The availability of a particular `key_id` depends on implementation.